survivejs/webpack-book/manuscript/developing/05_composing_configuration.md

   };
 };
 ```

+T> I changed the configuration to use `hot: true` over `hotOnly: true` as I want the browser to refresh regardless of a possible error during processing.
+The latter option is good for debugging HMR when you are implementing the client side interface.

 To benefit from these configuration parts, we need to connect them with *webpack.config.js* as in the complete code example below: